PM-Notes/Prince2/README.md

 ## Risk Management Procedure

-1. Identify - Contexts and Risks
-2. Assess - Estimate and Evaluate
-3. Plan
+1. Identify - Identify the context and risks (examinin the Risk mgmt approach, project mandate, project brief, Project product description).
+Record risks in the Risk Register.
+Techniques to identify risks could be Review Lessons, Risk Checklists, Risk Prompt Lists, Brainstorming, Risk Breakdown Structures).
+2. Assess - Estimate and Evaluate.
+Once identified, risks should be assessed in terms of their, Probability (how likely to happen?), Impact (what will happen if it does?), Proximity (when will it happen?).
+3. Plan - Risk Responses (see above: Prepare Contingent Plan, Accept, Share, Transfer, Avoid, Reduce, Exploit, Enhance) - PASTAR/PASTEE
 4. Implement
 5. Communicate

+> Risk needs to be expresses in terms of its, Cause (the situation), Event (the threat), Effect (the result).

 # Processes (7)